Are home equity loans tax-deductible?

 Until six years ago, you could take out a home equity loan, use it for almost anything, and fully deduct the annual interest you paid on your tax return.
 With the passage of the Tax Cuts and Jobs Act of 2017, all that changed.

 First of all, it limited the use of the funds.
-For the interest to be tax-deductible, the money must be used to “buy, build or substantially improve” the home that was used to secure the loan.
+For the interest to be tax-deductible, the money must be used to “buy, build or substantially improve” the primary or secondary home that was used to secure the loan.
 This means that you can no longer deduct the interest on home equity loans that you use to pay off debts, cover an emergency expense, or start a new business – anything that’s not home-related, in short.

 Second, it limited the amount of interest you could deduct.
-Going forward, joint filers who took out their home equity loan after Dec.15, 2017, can deduct interest on up to $750,000 worth of qualified loans, while separate filers and singles can deduct the interest on up to $375,000.
-If you took out your home equity loan prior to Dec.15, 2017, your limits are higher: at $1 million for joint filers and $500,000 for separate filers and singles.
+Going forward, joint filers who took out their home equity loan after Dec.
+15, 2017, can deduct interest on up to $750,000 worth of qualified loans, while separate filers and singles can deduct the interest on up to $375,000.
+If you took out your home equity loan prior to Dec.
+15, 2017, your limits are higher: at $1 million for joint filers and $500,000 for separate filers and singles.

 Those limits also include any mortgage loans currently outstanding.
 For example, if you still have a mortgage balance of $500,000, only $250,000 of home equity loan debt will be eligible for a tax deduction.